tmfarrell/tmfarrell.github.io/_posts/2024-06-02-re_effective_exec.md

 ### Excess Meetings is a Sign of Dysfunction

 In an ideal world, we wouldn't need meetings and everyone could just do their job.
-That's the underlying atmosphere of every meeting.
+That should be the underlying atmosphere of every meeting (that it shouldn't be necessary).

 > Another common time-waster is malorganization.
 Its symptom is an excess of meetings.
 >